How We’re Styling Red And Pink For Valentine’s Day

-Ever since the Barbiecore aesthetic entered our world, the color pink has reached new heights.
+Ever since the Barbiecore aesthetic entered our world, the colour pink has reached new heights.
 Graduating from its girlhood symbolism, Greta Gerwig’s Barbie movie inspired people of all ages to bask in the pure joy of wearing pink.
-Now it’s time to take things up a notch and embrace one of the more “controversial” color pairings: red and pink.
+Now it’s time to take things up a notch and embrace one of the more “controversial” colour pairings: red and pink.

 AdvertisementADVERTISEMENT

-Scroll on to see how five Refinery29 editors and writers are adopting the red-and-pink color palette to fit their individual styles.
+Scroll on to see how five Refinery29 editors and writers are adopting the red-and-pink colour palette to fit their individual styles.

 — Victoria Montalti, Associate Affiliate Writer